flexi-framework/flexi/docs/documentation/05_toolsoverview.md

 ### Recordpoints

 For investigations with a high temporal resolution, such as frequency analyses, it is generally not practical to write complete state files with a high output frequency.
 Among other things, this would generate a considerable memory requirement and unnecessarily slow down the simulation due to frequent I/O operations.
-So-called record points can therefore be used within **FLEXI** for high-frequency outputs in time.
+Numerical probes, here called record points, can therefore be used within **FLEXI** for high-frequency outputs in time.
 These represent point samples and can sample the flow variables with high temporal resolution at defined points in the domain.
-Several record points can be combined to form geometric shapes such as lines or surfaces.
+Multiple record points can be combined to form geometric shapes such as lines or surfaces.

 The **POSTI** tools available for this are:
 - POSTI_RP_PREPARE: Definition of the points in the flow domain